 How will potential customers purchase and receive their goods or services?
 Does your e-commerce platform accept all major credit cards?
 Will you offer payment plan services, such as Afterpay or Klarna?

 Many self-website builders such as Squarespace and Wix offer built-in e-commerce platforms that merge with PayPal, Square and/or Stripe.
 Many of these services also offer card readers, so your online store and physical store transactions can all be found in the same place.

 Website and User Security

-It's important that user security is taken into account when making the transition to digital.
+It's important that user security is considered when making the transition to a digital platform.
 Even the largest of businesses have been victims of data leaks and breaches.
-Your customers want to feel that their information is safe and secure when they shop and you want to protect the integrity of your business.
-The last thing you would want is your customers' personal information getting into the hands of hackers, fraudsters and scammers.
-The best way to make sure your website and online payment portal is the case is to reach out to an expert.
-However, at minimum, ensure you website has a secure server through an SSL certificate.
+Your customers want to feel that their information is safe and secure when they shop with you, and you want to protect the integrity of your business.
+The last thing you would want is your customers' personal information getting into the hands of hackers, fraudsters, and scammers.
+The best way to make sure your website and online payment portals are safe as possible is to reach out to an expert.
+However, you should at least ensure your website has a secure server through an SSL (Secure Sockets Layer) certificate.

 Online Presence and Digital Marketing

-Last, but not least, you want to learn how to use your digital presence to your advantage.
-While going digital means a much broader reach, it also means more competition.
-It's important to have a digital marketing strategy in place to help attract new customers and clients to your store and keep existing customers coming back.
+Finally, but not least, you want to learn how to use your digital presence to your advantage.
+While going digital does ensure a much broader reach, it also introduces more competition.
+It's important to keep up with this new wave of competition by setting up a digital marketing strategy, not only to keep your existing customers coming back, but also to help attract new customers and clients.
 There are many ways to market your business online, from social media and email marketing to ads and content marketing.
-This always a great way to interact with potential customers and set the tone for how your business is perceived online.
+This is always a great way to interact with potential customers and set the tone for your business brand online.